Glossary

 - Monoid

-- An algebraic structure with an associative operation and identity element.
+- An algebraic structure consisting of a set with a closed, associative binary operation and an identity element.
 The theoretical foundation for parallel reductions and streaming algorithms.
+Example: (integers, +, 0) is a monoid.

 - Operator Fusion